knakano0524/e1039-analysis/AnaSimDst/work/README.md

  - `acc` = A set of events in acceptance

 Here `acc` is made with `SQGeomAccLoose`.
+A typical size of the two sets is
+ - 10k events *  100 jobs for `4pi` and
+ - 20k events * 1000 jobs for `acc`.

 ## Processing `4pi` event set